Department of Philosophy and Religious Studies

 The Department of Philosophy and Religious Studies helps students to learn how to think, not what to think.
 Philosophy majors develop critical thinking skills, appreciate cultural diversity, become careful readers, and write clearly and accurately.
 The philosophy major is for students who are passionate about ideas and curious about the world.

-The disciplines of Philosophy and Religious Studies ask the pressing questions: What does it mean to be human?
+The disciplines of Philosophy and Religious Studies ask pressing questions: What does it mean to be human?
 How do people make meaning in this world?
 What is the relationship of individuals to society?
 These questions are complicated by topics such as class, race, ethnicity, and gender - all of which are addressed by classes in the Department.
 From Existentialism to Epistemology, and raging across time and place from Ancient Israel to Contemporary Tibet, the Department of Philosophy and Religious Studies has something for everyone.

 Studying Philosophy or Religious Studies provides excellent preparation for professional employment in any area where critical thinking, problem solving, careful reading, and the ability to communicate well are important.

 The Department takes pride in working with students to connect their immediate studies with their long-term goals.
 Because of the size of our program, students are mentored by the faculty and are known as individuals.

 A student graduating with a B.A. degree in Philosophy will be able to demonstrate the following: